GUN VS KNIFE TRAINING

 WHERE TO SHOOT FIRST

 I believe the first shot against an attacker armed with an edged weapon charging at you from a distance should be in the pelvis.
 Even if you do not break a bone or sever a major nerve, shooting into the pelvis should slow him down enough to allow time for the next shot, if this is needed.
 If you do miss the pelvis on that first shot, you are likely to miss high; which should still hit within the torso of the attacker.
 In addition, the first part of the torso that your firearm will cover when drawn from a strong side holster will be the pelvis, which should mean a quicker shot on target under stress.
-The first time I heard this recommendation was in the early 1980s from a police firearms instructor in Texas, who was also a combat veteran of Vietnam.
-This was before I became an officer myself and had access to the info I had at the NYS court academy, but everything I have learned in the years since first hearing this tells me it is wise advice.
+The first time I heard this recommendation was in the early 1980s from a police firearms instructor in Texas, who was also a combat veteran of the Vietnam War.
+This was before I became an officer myself and had access to the info I had at the NYS court academy, but everything I have learned in the years since first hearing this confirms that it was wise advice.

 HOW TO MOVE

 I’ve seen too many videos of officers trying to backpedal when attacked by a knife wielding opponent and they all lost their shooting stance, and therefore, their control and accuracy, in the process.
 Far too many end up tripping and falling onto their backs, while the attacker is slashing and stabbing at their legs and groin.
 Therefore, don’t backpedal, instead shuffle or slide step for short distances and run when you have to move far.
+(Note: Even on a slowly advancing opponent, moving more than a step or two backwards while under stress is difficult to do reliably.
+If you are have the space to move laterally, this is a safer direction than backwards.
+See the next section for this.)

 A shuffle or slide step to the rear is done by sliding the rear leg back so you have a longer stance, then the front leg is brought in with the same sliding step so that the original distance of the stance is recovered.
 The feet are never crossed with this type of step and you should have less likelihood of tripping, since you are passing over ground that you have already covered.
 To shuffle step forward, simply move the front leg forward first, then the rear foot recovers the distance to regain the stance.